dsprumont/object-detection/applications/detectron2/README.md

 * `train_backbone.py`

-   This script is used to train a backbone model from scratch with Detectron2 core functions.
+   This script is used to train a [backbone model](modelling/) from scratch with Detectron2 core functions.
    * Training is actually performed on single GPU.
    * The script only takes a .yaml as input.
 The specific yaml node (MODEL.WEIGHTS, OUTPUT_DIR, ..) attribution is not yet available.
    * Dataset is defined in the main function.
-Detectron2 MetaCatalog/MetaData are used to register the dataset.
+Detectron2 DatasetCatalog/MetadataCatalog are used to register the dataset.

    To train the model from a given configuration:
    ```